ldutoit/zool-coding-group/smallprojects/Guidelines.md

 ### 3. Transform it into code

 Take your pseudo code and start filling in code.
-Use google a lot for the problems and also our slack project channel ( also use me!).
+Use google a lot for the problems and also our [slack](https://www.google.com/url?q=https://bioinfo-grouptalk.slack.com/&source=gmail&ust=1536201497630000&usg=AFQjCNGgd_DKvBsG7ekm55enZGI4t2p9-w) project channel ( also use me!).
 I'll meet you once a week individually (more if needed) during this time so we can keep it going.
+Once it is ready, share it with me as a slef contained github repository containing a README, a case example if relevant and the actual code.

 ### 4. Present it to everyone

-Once you shared the code with me, you can prepare a small presentations for everyone.
+Once you shared the code with me, you can prepare a small presentation for everyone.
 You will present to everyone on our regular thursday meeting October 4.